Home » Middle East » Iraq Google Maps & Wiki

 Top of page

-Fast facts about Iraq
+Fast Facts about Iraq

 Are you traveling to Iraq?
-When you are on the way to explore foreign countries in Middle East, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Middle East, bordering the Persian Gulf, between Iran and Kuwait.
+When you are on the way to explore foreign countries in the Middle East, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Middle East, bordering the Persian Gulf, between Iran and Kuwait.

-Did you know that the legal system of Iraq is mixed legal system of civil and Islamic law?
+Did you know that the legal system of Iraq is a mixed legal system of civil and Islamic law?

-When you are traveling around or looking for accommodation in Iraq, you would better know, that (there are in total lengths of roadways total: 59,623 km, paved: 59,623 km (includes Kurdistan Region) (2012)) and the most crowded areas in this country are: BAGHDAD (capital) 6.643 million; Mosul 1.694 million; Erbil 1.166 million; Basra 1.019 million; As Sulaymaniyah 1.004 million; Najaf 889,000 (2015).
-The urbanization rate in this country looks like the following: urban population: 69.5% of total population (2015).
+When you are traveling around or looking for accommodation in Iraq, you would better know that (the lengths of roadways total: 59,623 km, paved: 59,623 km (including Kurdistan Region) (2012)), and the most crowded areas in this country are: BAGHDAD (capital) 6.643 million; Mosul 1.694 million; Erbil 1.166 million; Basra 1.019 million; As Sulaymaniyah 1.004 million; Najaf 889,000 (2015).
+The urbanization rate in this country looks like the following: urban population: 69.5% of the total population (2015).

 You may find the following ethnic groups in Iraq nowadays; Arab 75%-80%, Kurdish 15%-20%, Turkoman, Assyrian, other 5%.